Kids in High School? Tips to Manage the High Cost

 Here are a few suggestions to save on some of these expenses:

-- Check out eBay for sports equipment, musical instruments, formal wear and much more, for a fraction of the price if you buy new.
+- Search online for gently used sports equipment, musical instruments, formal wear and much more, for a fraction of the price if you buy new.
 Renting may also be a lower-cost option.

 - Plan ahead for next year and ask graduating athletes if they are willing to part with their uniforms and equipment.
 They may sell them for a much lower price than you can buy them new.
 Do the same with graduation gowns.
 But, first, make sure there won’t be any style changes.